nablarch/nablarch-document/en/application_framework/adaptors/jsr310_adaptor.rst

 How to use
 ---------------------------------------------------------------------

-For details such as conversion possible types and conversion rules, see :java:extdoc:`converter list <nablarch.integration.jsr310.beans.converter>`.
+For details such as conversion possible types and conversion rules, see :java:extdoc:`converter list <nablarch.core.beans.converter>`.

 Configuration
   This function is enabled by adding the following to the component configuration file of :ref:`repository` .